 Just because you've been charged with criminal mischief in Denver doesn't mean you're guilty.
 If police try to contact you regarding property damage, don't talk to them - talk to us.
 Our strategic criminal lawyers have decades of combined experience navigating criminal mischief charges throughout Colorado.
 Perhaps property wasn't destroyed, the damage was an accident, or the value is being exaggerated to increase penalties.
 Nevertheless, contact our office for a free consultation.
 We will carefully look over your criminal mischief case, as well as suggest next steps.
 With same-day jail visits and flexible payment plans, skilled representation is possible in uncertain times.

 If you or someone you know is facing criminal mischief charges in Colorado, be smart.
-Contact the determined defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the determined defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by Chuttersnap